What can you do with your J.D.?

 - 2) Legal technologist

-- (JNC - probably requires more technical prowess than J.D.'s with no prior background can practically achieve, but many enter law school with a strong technical background)
+- (JNC - probably requires more technical prowess than J.D.'s with no prior background can practically achieve, but some enter law school with a strong technical background)

 - 3) Legal hybrid